dwarmstrong/homebin/README.rst

 collatz.py
     explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" dateAndWeight.py
-    Collect dates (x_axis) and weight measurements (y_axis) from my daily logfile and generate a graph using matplotlib. dateAndY.py
+    collect dates (x_axis) and weight measurements (y_axis) from my daily logfile and generate a graph using matplotlib dateAndY.py
-    Collect dates (x_axis) and corresponding y measurements (y_axis) from a logfile and generate a graph using matplotlib. daysUntil.py
+    collect dates (x_axis) and corresponding y measurements (y_axis) from a logfile and generate a graph using matplotlib daysUntil.py
     how many days until: yyyy mm dd debtBuster.py